diegosanchezp/blog-portfolio/content/blog/import-maps/index.md

 I've inspect the `package.json` of 'iron-behaviors' and didn't find the "main" field.
 Which is probably what's causing problems.

 Back to Snowpack, it acts as a middleware or intermediary between the dependencies stored in the `node_modules` folder and the web browser making these fully compatible.
-Takes as input a `.js` file declared as main module field in `package.json`, analyzes the declared imports and outputs a `web_modules` folder with bundled javascript files and the respective import map.
+Takes as input a `.js` file declared as main in `package.json`, analyzes the declared imports and outputs a `web_modules` folder with bundled javascript files and the respective import map.

 To start the example install snowpack